aasaam/nginx-protection/README.md

 Layer 7 HTTP protection for DoS/DDoS.

-## Download

-Use [release](https://github.com/aasaam/nginx-protection/releases) to download the aasaam version.

 ## Installation

 You will need the RSA key for encryption stateless Token for scaling the nginx/protection servers so generate the RSA private key via: